MEOW’s SNAP program is temporarily closed due to continued reduced veterinary services.

-MEOW’s Spay Neuter Assistance Program (SNAP) has reopened effective June 18, 2020.
-However, due to reduced veterinary services for elective procedures resulting from COVID-19 restrictions, there may be delays in booking appointments.
+MEOW’s Spay Neuter Assistance Program (SNAP) has been suspended effective August 23, 2020 due to reduced veterinary services for elective procedures resulting from COVID-19 restrictions.
+If you have already been approved through the SNAP program, you may experience delays in booking appointments.
 Please be patient as our veterinary partners work to meet the needs for all clients.
+We suggest you check back in October for any updates on re-opening the program.

 Our Spay Neuter Assistance Program (SNAP) assists low income cat owners with the cost of spay and neuter surgeries.
-If you need financial assistance to spay or neuter your cat(s) or kitten(s), please click here to go to the online application form.
+If you need financial assistance to spay or neuter your cat(s) or kitten(s), please check back in October.
+Participating veterinarians have reduced services due to the COVID-19 restrictions.
+We are sorry for any inconvenience and will restart the program as soon as we can return to more regular services.
 Please note that you must be 18 years of age and the legal owner of the cat(s)

 Below you will find answers to our most frequently asked questions.
 For additional information, please download our Spay Neuter Assistance Program Brochure!